frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 Teachers who teach different classes find it enormously encouraging when he teaches something and a student grasps what the teacher is trying to communicate.
 Success!
 Even if many in the class fail to understand, the prized student understands and that brings great satisfaction.

-The centurion is one of those prized students.
+"The centurion is one of those prized students.
 The Good Thief on the cross is another.
 Neither of them is acceptable to the Jewish religious leaders---one a Gentile, the other a criminal.
 But both have great faith, and both bring great joy to the heart of Christ.

-Our Lord on the Cross is forsaken, or seems to be forsaken, even by the Father: "My God, my God, why have you forsaken me?"
+"Our Lord on the Cross is forsaken, or seems to be forsaken, even by the Father: 'My God, my God, why have you forsaken me?'"
 (Matt.
 27:46, Ps.
-22:1).
+22:1, *ibid*.).

 God is always there.
 God the Father is always with you.
 Christ is speaking in His human nature as He bears the sins of the transgressors and takes on himself the wrath and punishment of God that makes us whole, we\'re told in Isaiah (*cf*.
 Isa.
 53:5).

 "But He does not die alone.
 The Father gives Him a believer to be with Him.
 A believer with mighty faith.
 A believer who can look past the raw wood and the nails and the blood to the heavenly kingdom that Jesus will inherit.
 He\'s a believer who wants 'in.'

-"Jesus answers him as life on earth wanes, 'Yes, you will be with me there today in paradise'" (Luke 23:43, ibid.).
+"Jesus answers him as life on earth wanes, 'Yes, you will be with me there today in paradise'" (Luke 23:43, *ibid*.).

 The Good Thief is not seeking redemption, but only asks that Jesus would remember him.
 He comes to believe that Jesus is king based on the fact that He says He has a kingdom.
 He doesn\'t ask for much, maybe because of his past.